-And yes, it exists, small neighbourhood shops that make quality products and made in the country.
+And yes, it exists, small neighborhood shops that make quality products and made in the country.

-In my neighbourhood, Poblenou, I found 2 clothes stores that make quality products and remain very affordable, which also helps run the local economy.
+In my neighborhood, Poblenou, I found 2 clothes stores that make quality products and remain very affordable, which also helps run the local economy.

 For furniture, it also seems very complicated.
 We immediately think of Ikea or any other big brand when we have to buy a table.
-You might say it’s still European!
+You might say it’s still European if you are living in Europe!
 But maybe there are other solutions.
 Ask around, there are lots of people with recycling projects, to give a second life to objects.
 I have heard of this type of shops in France for example.